casa-uoft/website/src/content/post/our-brand-new-website-is-now-live.md

 ---
 publishDate: 2024-08-01
 author: Dongwoo "Joy" Kim
-title: 🎉 Our Brand New Website is now Live!
+title: 🎉 Our Brand New Website is Now Live!
 excerpt: We are proud to feature our brand new website to our community!
 Read more to find out what we have to offer in our new website.
 image: https://images.unsplash.com/photo-1454165804606-c3d57bc86b40?q=80&w=2670&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
 category: Announcements